 As we’re all facing times of uncertainty these days, becoming a newly remote manager can be a challenge.
-It’s a hard enough prospect to effectively manage your team when they are in front of you but if you're a company who has had to go remote in the recent weeks due to the Coronavirus public health crisis, you’re likely facing a lot of questions about how to lead your team even when you’re not together.
+It’s a hard enough prospect to effectively manage your team when they are in front of you but if you’re a company that’s still working remotely, you’re likely facing a lot of questions about how to lead your team even when you’re not together.
 But being a great remote leader is absolutely possible and we’ll break down some of the key advice to help you better navigate managing your remote team.

 Do remote teams work?